 cv::ocl::resize() is removed from external API and becomes a branch in a regular

 cv::resize().
 This branch is called automatically when it’s possible and makes sense from the performance point of view.
-More details on the T-API can be found in the following slides.
 The T-API implementation was sponsored by AMD and Intel companies.

 Some performance numbers are shown on the picture below: